benxage/threaded/README.md

 Server is written with [chi](https://github.com/go-chi/chi), a light weight router that's compatible with Go's native `net/http` library.
 Database uses [go-pg/pg](https://github.com/go-pg/pg) with ORM support.

+To run the server manually, make sure you have [dep](https://github.com/golang/dep) installed, and run `dep ensure` under `server/` to resolve dependencies.
+Then run `go run server.go`.

 ### api ###

 `server/api/` is where you will write all of your routes. `api.go` is the main entry pointer for the api package.